Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Empirical Application

-Table \ref{fgls_grs_ff} also reports the results for the FF5 model and highlights an important interaction between portfolio sorting and test behavior.
-For benchmark portfolios sorted by MB, none of the statistics rejects the null at the 1\% level for MB6, whereas for MB25 the bootstrap bias-corrected Wald test based on the generalized Durbin estimator rejects only at the 10\% level while the competing FGLS-based Wald tests reject decisively.
-In contrast, when portfolios are sorted by MI, the bootstrap bias-corrected Wald test based on the generalized Durbin estimator does not reject the null for either MI6 or MI25, whereas the FGLS-based Wald tests reject for MI25.
-A similar pattern arises for portfolios sorted by MO: the null is not rejected at the 1\% level for MO6 by any statistic, but for MO25 it is not rejected by the bootstrap bias-corrected Wald test based on the generalized Durbin estimator, whereas it is rejected by the FGLS-based Wald tests.
+For the FF5 model, the results reveal a similar, though more nuanced, pattern across alternative portfolio sorts.
+For portfolios sorted by MB, the bootstrap bias-corrected Wald test does not reject the null at the 5\% level for MB6, although the other Wald statistics yield $p=0.02$.
+For MB25, all procedures reject the null, but once again the bootstrap bias-corrected Wald test is less aggressive than its competitors.
+For portfolios sorted by MI, none of the tests rejects the null for MI6, with all reported $p$-values lying comfortably above conventional significance thresholds.
+By contrast, for MI25, the bootstrap bias-corrected Wald test yields $p=0.06$ and therefore does not reject at the 5\% level, whereas the other Wald statistics yield $p$-values that are essentially zero and reject decisively.
+A similar pattern emerges for portfolios sorted by MO.
+For MO6, none of the statistics rejects the null, whereas for MO25 the bootstrap bias-corrected Wald test continues not to reject the null, with $p=0.19$, even though the competing Wald tests yield much smaller $p$-values and reject at conventional levels.

-Taken together, these empirical patterns suggest that the bootstrap bias-corrected Wald test based on the generalized Durbin estimator delivers comparatively stable inference across portfolio sorts and is less prone to frequent rejections in higher-dimensional systems.
-By contrast, the FGLS-based Wald tests can produce substantially more aggressive rejections in the same settings.
-This contrast is consistent with our simulation evidence that misspecification in the dynamic dependence between regressors and errors can lead to size distortions for competing procedures, whereas the generalized Durbin approach remains reliable for multi-equation specification testing.
+Taken together, these empirical findings suggest that the bootstrap bias-corrected Wald test based on the generalized Durbin estimator provides more conservative and comparatively stable inference across portfolio sorts and is less prone to frequent rejection in higher-dimensional systems.
+By contrast, the competing Wald tests based on the FD and FCO estimators, as well as the conventional Wald test based on the generalized Durbin estimator, often generate substantially more aggressive rejections in the same settings.
+This contrast is consistent with our simulation evidence that misspecification in the dynamic dependence between regressors and errors can induce size distortions in competing procedures, whereas the generalized Durbin approach, when combined with bootstrap bias correction, provides more reliable inference for multi-equation specification testing.